 What does she mean by "infinite caution against betrayal"?
 Betrayal from whom?
 Her friends, society, medicine, or by her own body?
 The Argentine writer Jorge Luis Borges was once asked if he was angry that he was born with such poor eyesight and he said no.

-But like Borges' interviewer, I couldn't help but wonder (and I pale at the thought that this will be interpreted as me suggesting it should be the case) if Morris felt her body had betrayed her in its extreme mind/body divide.
+But like Borges' interviewer, I couldn't help but wonder (and I shudder at the thought that this will be interpreted as me suggesting it should be the case) if Morris felt her body had betrayed her in its extreme mind/body divide.

 She does not appear to: "To myself I had been a woman all along," she writes "And I was not going to change the truth of me, only discard the falsity."

-Morris published Conundrum in 1974, a year after her gender-reassignment surgery - and society, Jan included - has of course changed since.
+Morris published Conundrum in 1974, a year after her gender-reassignment surgery - and society, Jan included - has, of course, changed since.
 However, many truths have not changed and will not ever change.

 It is not a sexual mode or preference.
 It is not an act of sex at all.
 It is a passionate, lifelong, ineradicable conviction, and no true trans-sexual has ever been disabused of it.